ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ![picture](pictures/multi_customer.png)

-If multiple customers are detected for the same user, upon first-time login, the user will be **asked** to select the customer they wish to log into.
+If multiple customers are detected for the same user, upon first-time login, the user will be **asked** to select a customer they wish to log into.

 This choice will be **stored** as a cookie in the browser, allowing for future sign-ins to be **automated** and not requiring the selection again.